uutzinger/BioMedicalSensorBoard/README.md

 Therefore, it should take advantage of existing components that are open source and distributed through domestic channels.
 While there are commercial systems available [^fn1] [^fn2], there is no unifying approach that takes advantage of existing third party hardware, gives option to expand functionality at later time and uses open source software.

-If there were well documented inexpensive measurement modules, they could also be readily incorporated into academic research projects.
+If there were well documented, inexpensive measurement modules, they could also be readily incorporated into academic research projects.

 [^fn1]: Bioradio, https://staging.glneurotech.com/product-category/bioradio-all
 [^fn2]: Protocentral https://protocentral.com